 - Similarity calculations are based on MolPrint2D fingerprints (Bender et al. 2004) from the - OpenBabel chemoinformatics library (OBoyle et al. 2011). - The MolPrint2D fingerprint uses atom environments as molecular representation, which - resemble basically the chemical concept of functional groups.
-For each atom in a molecule - 140 it represents the chemical environment using the atom types of connected atoms. - MolPrint2D fingerprints are generated dynamically from chemical structures and do not - rely on predefined lists of fragments (such as OpenBabel FP3, FP4 or MACCs fingerprints - or lists of toxocophores/toxicophobes).
-This has the advantage that they may capture - substructures of toxicological relevance that are not included in other fingerprints. - From MolPrint2D fingerprints we can construct a feature vector with all atom environments - of a compound, which can be used to calculate chemical similarities. - The chemical similarity between two compounds A and B is expressed as the proportion - between atom environments common in both structures $A \cap B$ and the total number of - atom environments $A \cup B$ (Jaccard/Tanimoto index, Equation 1).
+For each atom in a molecule - 139 it represents the chemical environment using the atom types of connected atoms. - MolPrint2D fingerprints are generated dynamically from chemical structures and do not - rely on predefined lists of fragments (such as OpenBabel FP3, FP4 or MACCs fingerprints - or lists of toxocophores/toxicophobes).
+This has the advantage that they may capture - substructures of toxicological relevance that are not included in other fingerprints.
+Unpub- - lished experiments have shown that predictions with MolPrint2D fingerprints are indeed - more accurate than other OpenBabel fingerprints. - From MolPrint2D fingerprints we can construct a feature vector with all atom environments - of a compound, which can be used to calculate chemical similarities. - The chemical similarity between two compounds A and B is expressed as the proportion - between atom environments common in both structures $A \cap B$ and the total number of atom environments $A \cup B$ (Jaccard/Tanimoto index, Equation 1).

 The threshold selection is a trade-off between prediction accuracy (high threshold) and the number of predictable compounds (low threshold).
-As it is in many practical cases desirable to make predictions even in the absence of closely related neighbors, we follow a 152 tiered approach: 153
+As it is in many practical cases desirable to make predictions even in the absence of closely related neighbors, we follow a tiered approach:

-- First a similarity threshold of 0.5 is used to collect neighbors, to create a local QSAR model and to make a prediction for the guery compound. - If any of these steps fails, the procedure is repeated with a similarity threshold of 0.2 156 and the prediction is flagged with a warning that it might be out of the applicability domain of the training data.
-158 - Similarity thresholds of 0.5 and 0.2 are the default values chosen by the software 159 developers and remained unchanged during the course of these experiments.
-160
+- First a similarity threshold of 0.5 is used to collect neighbors, to create a local QSAR model and to make a prediction for the query compound. - If any of these steps fails, the procedure is repeated with a similarity threshold of 0.2 and the prediction is flagged with a warning that it might be out of the applicability domain of the training data.